-Content is designed to provide an overview of the principles of the interaction of radiation with living systems.
+Content provides an overview of the principles of the interaction of radiation with living systems.
 Radiation effects on molecules, cells, tissues and the body as a whole are presented.

 Factors affecting biological response are presented, including acute and chronic effects of radiation.